Path-dependent equations and viscosity solutions in infinite dimension: On the extension to semilinear and fully nonlinear equations

 The notion of viscosity solution we introduced is designed for our PPDE \eqref{eq:PPDE} and needs to be suitably modified when considering nonlinearities in the derivatives.
 In \cite{EkrenKellerTouziZhang}, this entails a substantial change in the definition of viscosity solution by considering optimal stopping problems under nonlinear expectation, i.e., under a family of probability measures.
 In our formalism, which separates the (fixed) probability space from the state space (see Remark \ref{rem:setting}), this corresponds to take a mixed control/stopping problem.

-In the present section we investigate how and to which extent, up to now, some of the results can be extended to the case of semilinear and fully nonlinear PPDEs of Hamilton-Jacobi-Bellman type:
+In the present section we investigate how and to which extent, up to now, some of the results can be extended to the case of semilinear and fully nonlinear PPDEs of Hamilton-Jacobi-Bellman type: where $U$ is a Polish space, $\ell\colon\Lambda\times U\rightarrow\R$ is a measurable function and $\mathcal{L}^a u(t,\mathbf{x})$ will be defined in the spirit of \eqref{def:L}.